refraction-ray/general-notes/lectures/ML in a Nutshell.md

 A general workflow to train a NN model is divided in three stages.
 The data must be divided into three part accordingly, i.e. training data, evaluation data and test data.

 Traning data is for usual back propagation training process and parameters updates.
 Evaluation data is used in evaluation process, where the accuracy is calculated though the evaluation data is not used to update parameters.
 What is the use of evaluation?
-It aims to guide the hyperparamters update.
+It aims to guide the hyperparameters update.
 We can change our settings of the NN (hyperparameters) to make the accuracy in evaluation process higher.
 And for test data, it is the final examination of the model.
 If the accuracy is acceptable, then the model is ready to go.
 You are NEVER allowed to adjust your model (no matter parameters or hyper parameters) based on the test data.
 Testing is merely a final examination, it is CHEATING if you train the model with any hints from the test process.
 And it is also WRONG to evaluate your final model based on the evaluation data, since you have adjusted the model to satisfy them before (Frankly speaking, physicists usually get things wrong related to this paragraph, what they have done are mostly circular argument and make nonsense).

 The training process is very difficult in complex cases and many method should be employed to avoid overfitting or gradient exposion, etc. The main solutions include **dropout layer** (extra layer similar in spirit to the Bagging procedure), regularization terms, early stopping, data enlarging, **gradient clipping**, **batch normalization** (attached extra layer to standalize input data in a mini-batch), etc. You may find [this post](http://blog.csdn.net/u012162613/article/details/44261657) interesting on some of the training tricks.

-Once we have the training algorithm and the prediction algorithm, we can fit every function in the world as long as we have enough paramters.
+Once we have the training algorithm and the prediction algorithm, we can fit every function in the world as long as we have enough parameters.
 But if the number of parameters increases with the system size, the model is impossible to make sense in computers.
 Therefore, it is still impressive why NN learning so effective with so cheap settings and so smalll number of parameters.
 We will talk the effectiveness from physics perspective in the application sections.

 * Summary on the ingredients of NN

 Layers, connections, activation functions in each layer, loss functions, initialize of parameters, batches and epochs, optimizer, evaluation metrices, regularizer.

-You often have to combine all possibility of the above ingredients together, and try again and again until some combinations of hyperparamters are satisfying.
+You often have to combine all possibility of the above ingredients together, and try again and again until some combinations of hyperparameters are satisfying.
 Machine learning, in some sense, is alchemy in modern times.

 * Some simple NN-like models